Hanzala Badghisi: Run the risk

 More potent, however, was the charm in another stanza ascribed to Hanzalah, for it inspired a simple ass-herd to win a crown.
-Chancing one day to read four of Hanzalah's verses, this donkey-driver became fired with the ambition to make an attempt to gain the throne, and, rising triumphant over every obstacle, he finally grasped the sovereignty.
+Chancing one day to read four of Hanzalah's verses, this donkey-driver became fired with the ambition to attempt to gain the throne, and, rising triumphant over every obstacle, he finally grasped the sovereignty.
 The inspiring stanza which served the ass-herd king, Ahmad of Khujistan, as a motto for his life's success was this :